 This initial stage will assess how well potential drugs work when added onto standard care, in small groups (10-60) of patients hospitalised with COVID‑19.

 Drugs that show the most potential will be assessed in larger numbers of patients hospitalised with COVID‑19.

-At each stage patients will be assessed for their suitability to be involved either the day before starting the treatment or the first day of treatment.
+At each stage, patients will be assessed for their suitability to be involved either the day before starting the treatment or on the first day of treatment.
 Treatment and assessments will continue for 29 days or until they are considered well enough to leave the hospital.

 They will also be asked to return for an appointment approximately 60 days after starting their treatment, with a final follow-up after approximately 90 days.

 The Chief Investigator of the ACCORD Platform is Professor Tom Wilkinson, Professor of Respiratory Medicine at the University of Southampton and Honorary NHS Consultant Physician at University Hospital Southampton.
 Additionally, there are two coordinating investigators, Professor Anthony De Soyza, Professor in Pulmonary medicine, Newcastle University & Honorary Consultant, Freeman Hospital, Freeman Hospital and Professor Dave Singh, Professor of Clinical Pharmacology & Respiratory Medicine Respiratory Research Group at the University of Manchester.

 A Scientific Advisory Committee was established to support the relaunch of the programme, and is chaired by Professor Ashley Woodcock, Associate Dean for Clinical Affairs, Professor of Respiratory Medicine, University of Manchester and Consultant Physician, Directorate of Respiratory Medicine, Wythenshawe Hospital, Manchester University Foundation Trust.
 This committee advises the investigators on the scientific conduct of the study.